gabrielmoris/firefly-playground/README.md

 7. File \ Open: .ino file
 8. Install <nRF Connect> on the mobile phone
 9. start the nRF Connect and scan for the SERVICE_UUID ending with *f59 named <TempPlotterServer>

+## BLE_notify

+?

+## BLEAdvertising

+Continuously send out advertising packets.
+Advertising packets are broadcasted on a fixed frequency and are therefore visible by everyone.

+## BLEScan

+Continuously listens for advertising packets.
+Works together with BLEAdvertising.
+On the Arduino Serial Monitor, every BLE devices which advertises something, is printed out.

+## SimulationHtmlCanvas

+Is a simulation environment for fireflies.
+Only a browser is necessary.